Big 4 Accounting Firms

 E&Y is headquartered in the United Kingdom.
 Their headquarters are located at 6 More London Place, London SE1.

-Deloitte is another one of the largest public accounting firms in the world.
+Deloitte is another one of the largest international accounting firms in the world.
 They were formed from the merger of Deloitte Haskins & Sells and Touche Ross in 1989.

 They are the largest professional services firm as it relates to revenue for the fiscal year ended 2016.
 They earned $36.8 billion in 2016.
 In 2015, Deloitte’s Revenue was $35.2 billion.